stephenberry/glaze/docs/networking/advanced-networking.md

 ### Automatic Preflight Handling

 Glaze no longer requires empty `OPTIONS` routes.
 The server inspects sibling handlers, builds the `Allow` header dynamically, and runs middleware (including CORS) before returning a response.
-If the origin is denied the preflight receives `403`; otherwise the CORS middleware fills in the appropriate `Access-Control-Allow-*` headers.
+If the origin is denied the preflight receives `403`; if the browser asks for a verb that is not implemented the server answers with `405` (after running middleware so diagnostics still flow); otherwise the CORS middleware fills in the appropriate `Access-Control-Allow-*` headers.

 ### Extended CORS Configuration